-The efficiency of certain HVR systems can be influenced by the climate.
+The efficiency of certain HRV systems can be influenced by the climate.
 Earth-to-air systems are extremely efficient in winter but not as efficient and in fact can be counterproductive in the summer.
-For this reason VR systems usually contain an internal bypass system, which again adds to the energy efficiency of the heating system.
+For this reason HRV systems usually contain an internal bypass system, which again adds to the energy efficiency of the heating system.

 For more information about Heat Recovery Ventilation, get in touch with WM Aircon today.